No. The MSCR degree is an exclusively online program.

 The program may be pursued either full-time or part-time.
 To complete the program in two years, students must take at least two courses (2 credit hours each) per term.
 To be considered full-time for financial aid purposes, students must be registered for at least two (2) credit hours per academic term.
 Each academic term is 8 weeks in length.
 Courses are offered every 8 weeks during the following academic terms; Fall I, Fall II, Spring I, Spring II and Summer.

 For more information, please view our MSCR Courses and Descriptions.

 Yes.
 Students may take courses on a non-degree basis prior to beginning the MSCR program.
 For further information about this non-degree option, please refer to the MSCR Requirements.

 The MSCR program is designed to be completed in two years if taken per the suggested curriculum plan.
 The maximum time frame allowable to complete this degree is five (5) years.

 Please see our Tuition and Financial Aid information for details.

 Yes, under the Southern Association of Colleges & Schools Commission on Colleges.

 Traditional education requires you to attend class in person, on campus and at designated times.
-Online education offers convenience and flexibility.
+Online education at Campbell University offers convenience and flexibility.
 You may attend class sessions from any global location at any time of the day or night, provided you have reliable internet connection.

-You will have a tremendous amount of daily interaction with faculty and peers.
+Frequent interaction with faculty and peers along with online learning best practices are built into all courses in our curriculum.
 The MSCR program utilizes current technology such as Google Hangout, WebEx, and Blackboard Collaborate, which allows for synchronous (live) interaction with professors and other students.
 In addition, course activities are intentionally designed to promote interaction with other students and faculty.